 If autonomous robots have been “programmed”, isn’t it possible that they might not have been “programmed sufficiently enough”?
 Insufficient programming could lead to confusion and a lot of problems.

-Although it’s not good to be pessimistic, we may agree that if science and technology are mixed with a selfish, warmongering, and materially-minded attitude, autonomous AI can ruin mankind, and probably bring mankind to a bitter end.
+Although it’s not good to be pessimistic, we may agree that if science & technology is mixed with a selfish, war-mongering, and materially-minded attitude, then autonomous AI could ruin mankind, and probably bring mankind to a bitter end.

 Mankind’s creation (AI) has autonomous abilities/tendencies